Golden Sun: In other media

+Manga

 The characters from the first Golden Sun game also appear in a self-published doujinshi manga titled "Golden Sun 4-Koma Gag Battle", drawn by various artists and published by Kobunsha.
-It was released four months after the first game came out and is not officially sanctioned by Camelot.
+It was released four months after the first game came out and is not officially sanctioned by either Nintendo or Camelot.
 As a result, the manga was only released in Japan.